VB Migration Partner

 '## Rem don’t use event dispatchers in this user control

 VB Migration Partner’s default implementation of events inside user controls ensures that events are handled correctly even if the control belongs to a control array or is instantiated dynamically by means of a Controls.Add method.
-You can disable this feature if you are sure that neither condition is met.
+You can disable this feature and produce more compact and efficient code if you are sure that neither condition is met.

 5.3 Pragmas that affect fields and variables